Locksmith Insurance: Cost & Quotes From $11/mo

 General liability insurance and professional liability insurance don’t differ a lot in terms of what’s covered.
 Both will take care of personal injury claims and property damage claims against your business.

 But the difference lies in comprehensiveness.
 Of the two, general liability is the more comprehensive; public liability, the least comprehensive.
 Remember that general liability insurance can be added with optional policies for added protection.
-This is a feature that public liability insurance doesn’t have, it is what it is.
+This is a feature that public liability insurance doesn’t have.

 Besides general liability coverage, the following are other insurance policies that locksmiths should have.